 THEN, on my return flight back through Hong Kong, the Emirates pilot was unable land in HKG and we were forced to land in a local airport to refuel.
 We were not allowed off the plane for several hours, no one came to check on us or offer us anything to eat.
 This 7-hour flight became a 14-hour one, and we didn't get to Hong Kong until after 1:30am.
 I missed my connecting flight, and was told the earliest available flight left at 8:30 the next day, causing me to miss work.

 There were flights they could have booked me on as early as 6:30, but they wouldn't book me on any of them.
 Even worse, they put everyone who missed their connecting flight into a hotel for the evening, but I had to stay in the airport because I was "in a wheelchair and traveling alone."
 I had to sleep on a cot in the "lounge" without change of clothes or access to any restrooms/showers.
 I was given a toothbrush and a towel for a blanket, and wasn't allowed to eat in the food area since food wasn't included in the crappy"lounge package" Emirates provided.
 I felt completely discriminated against.

 There was no reason why I shouldn't have been allowed to stay in a hotel for the night.
 In the morning, I was given a food voucher worth the equivalent of about $8, enough to buy a coffee and a piece of bread.
 I was left with a horrible experience flying with Emirates.
 I am tempted to cancel my upcoming trip with them in June and fly with Cathay instead.

 I submitted a complaint with Emirates through their web-based system, but never received a reply or apology.
 I am very disappointed by this airline and am looking into filing a formal complaint with the Air Consumer Protection Division.

-Review about: Emirates Airlines Flight Attendant.
+Product or Service Mentioned: Emirates Airlines Flight Attendant.